WadoodAbdul25/CSCI_135/README.md

-To run the file use command in your termina:
+To run the file use this command in your terminal:
 `./hw1`